utilitywarehouse/castle-go/README.md

 > Note that these can also be sent to the Log API, but that would degrade risk scoring performance since the risk score isn't evaluated for Log events
 [2](https://docs.castle.io/docs/anonymous-activity)

+## Repo

+Originally forked from [castle/castle-go](https://github.com/castle/castle-go) now it lives on its own.
+The original repo has not been maintained, and as of today only supports long deprecated Castle APIs.